 Storage - Which tool is easier to store and transport

-Both the Tyre Glider and Pedros are small enough to fit in your pocket while riding and don't take up much storage space.
+Both the Tyre Glider and Pedros Tyre Levers are small enough to fit in your pocket while riding and don't take up much storage space.
 However, the Tyre Glider's compact design makes it even more convenient to transport, while Pedros come in a pack of two which may take up slightly more space.

 Conclusion

-Whilst we produce Cycling tools and products, including Tyre Glider, we always, give our honest opinions, findings, beliefs, or experiences when reviewing products.
-The views and opinions expressed on this blog are purely the blogger’s own
+Whilst we produce cycling tools and products, including Tyre Glider, we always give our honest opinions, findings, beliefs, or experiences when reviewing products.
+The views and opinions expressed on this blog are purely the blogger’s own.

 Back to blog